Homotopy Relaxation Training Algorithms for Infinite-Width Two-Layer ReLU Neural Networks: Introduction

 \section{Introduction}

-Neural networks (NNs) have become increasingly popular and widely used in scientific and engineering applications, such as image classification \cite{krizhevsky2017imagenet,he2015delving}, regularization \cite{he2016deep,wu2018deep}.
+Neural networks (NNs) with the rectified linear unit (ReLU) activation function \cite{glorot2011deep,arora2016understanding} have become increasingly popular in scientific and engineering applications, such as image classification \cite{krizhevsky2017imagenet,he2015delving}, regularization \cite{he2016deep,wu2018deep}.
 Finding an efficient way to train and obtain the parameters in NNs is an important task, enabling the application of NNs in various domains.

-Numerous studies have delved into training methods for NNs, as evidenced by the works of Erhan et al. (2010), Keskar et al. (2016), and You et al. (2019) \cite{erhan2010does, keskar2016large, you2019large}.
+Numerous studies have delved into training methods for NNs, as evidenced by the works of \cite{erhan2010does,keskar2016large,you2019large,he2023side,lu2019scaling,lu2020mean,kingma2014adam,wang2020stochastic,whiting2023convergence,siegel2021accelerated,siegel2021greedy,sun2022adaptive}.
 However, the optimization of loss functions can become increasingly challenging over time, primarily due to the nonconvex energy landscape.
 Traditional algorithms such as the gradient descent method and the Adam method often lead to parameter entrapment in local minima or saddle points for prolonged periods.
 The homotopy training algorithm (HTA) was introduced as a remedy by making slight modifications to the NN structure.
-HTA draws its roots from the concept of homotopy continuation methods \cite{morgan1987computing, sommese2005numerical, hao2018homotopy,hao2022adaptive}, with its initial introduction found in \cite{chen2019homotopy}.
+HTA draws its roots from the concept of homotopy continuation methods \cite{morgan1987computing,sommese2005numerical,hao2018homotopy,hao2022adaptive}, with its initial introduction found in \cite{chen2019homotopy}.
 However, constructing a homotopy function requires it to be aligned with the structure of neural networks and entails time-consuming training.

 In this paper, we introduce an innovative training approach called the homotopy relaxation training algorithm (HRTA).
 This approach leverages the homotopy concept, specifically focusing on the activation function, to address the challenges posed by the HRTA.
 We develop a homotopy activation function that establishes a connection between the linear activation function and the target activation function.
 By gradually adjusting the homotopy parameter, we enable a seamless transition toward the target activation function.
 Mathematically, the homotopy activation function is defined as $\sigma_s$, where $s$ is the homotopy parameter, and it takes the form $\sigma_s(x) = (1-s)\text{Id}(x) + s\sigma(x)$.
 Here, $\text{Id}(x)$ represents the identity function (i.e., the linear activation function), and $\sigma(x)$ is the target activation function.
 The term ``homotopy" in the algorithm signifies its evolution from an entirely linear neural network, where the initial activation function is the identity function ($s=0$).
 The homotopy activation function undergoes gradual adjustments until it transforms into a target neural network ($s=1$).
 This transition, from the identity function to the target function, mirrors the principles of homotopy methods.
 Furthermore, our analysis reveals that by extrapolating (or over-relaxing) the homotopy parameter ($1 < s < 2$), training performance can be further enhanced.
 In this context, we extend the concept of homotopy training, introducing what we refer to as ``homotopy relaxation training."